lambdaisland/facai/README.md

 There are a few solutions to this.

-- Simply write out example data as EDN literals, whether it be in tests, or in comments interspersed or at the bottom of the file.
+- simply write out example data as EDN literals, whether it be in tests, or in comments interspersed or at the bottom of the file
-- Provide test.check style generators so you can generate values on the fly
+- provide test.check style generators so you can generate values on the fly
-- Provide schema/spec-like type information, as a form of documentation, runtime validation, and possibly to drive test.check-style generators
+- provide schema/spec-like type information, as a form of documentation, runtime validation, and possibly to drive test.check-style generators

 These approaches all have value, but we think there's room for something that